luhgit/Lecture-2---Logistic-Regression/README.md

 **Description of folders:**
 * Environments -> Setup your environment
-* Exercises -> Implement your own logistic regression
+* Exercises -> Implement your own logistic regression, create a sentiment analysis model, analyze your data, framing text mining problems